 For the fourth year in a row, some of the most influential attorneys in the world of online and digital marketing attended Trust Con 2016.
-Additionally, some of the top experts in coding, site architecture, Local and Blended search either presented live, or attended by Google HOA.
-The round table discussions and small group setting really helped vendors, experts and the lawyers understand the concepts, theories and case studies.
-The energy and vibe was family like.
+Additionally, some of the top experts in coding, site architecture, Local and Blended search either presented live or attended by Google HOA.
+The round table discussions and small group setting helped vendors, experts, and the lawyers understand the concepts, theories, and case studies.
+The energy and vibe were family-like.
 Tony Castelli, Dave Slepkow and Matt Dolman are always a welcome sight after another year of battling for web traffic.
 The key to our success is that our fellow members know they are not going it alone when faced with all these new algorithms and sea of changes in how to build and maintain a web property.
-I personally want to thank everyone for their efforts at making this happen.
+I want to thank everyone for their efforts at making this happen.

 At the outset, we wanted to thank Matthew Dolman of Dolman Law Group in Clearwater, Florida, for setting us up with a Penthouse meeting room at the Aria Hotel, Las Vegas.
 Dolman also had refreshments and an abundance of spirits brought in for the attendees.
 He spared no expense to make this event special for everyone who showed.
 We all had the best possible quarters to rub elbows and break off into tutelage groups.

 Next in line for special thanks is Bill Tilley over at Amicus Capital.
 They catered in sandwiches and other goodies.
 Bill also helped out with the video and audio, and he is really a good sport.

 I also wanted to thank Dan Goldstein over at Page1Solutions.
 He also helped with bringing in great food for all the attendees.
 Additionally, Dan taught us about weening ourselves from online marketing, as it becomes less profitable for most firms.
 Of course, he also taught us about These sponsors went the extra mile for us to keep the event free.
 Now reach out to them and send them some traffic!